turingschool-examples/task_manager_rails/README.md

 ### Updating a Task Resource

-Now, our application will need to know what to do when someone submits the edit form, making a `PATCH` request to `/tasks/:id`; so, in our `routes.config.rb`, let's add the following route:
+Now, our application will need to know what to do when someone submits the edit form, making a `PATCH` request to `/tasks/:id`; so, in our `config/routes.rb`, let's add the following route:

 ```ruby
 patch '/tasks/:id', to: 'tasks#update'